netdata/netdata/health/REFERENCE.md

 #### Alarm line `label`

-Defines the list of labels expected on host, for example, let us suppose that `netdata.conf` is configured with the following labels:
+Defines the list of labels expected on a host.
+For example, let's suppose that `netdata.conf` is configured with the following labels:

 ```yaml